DallasMorningNews/flythrough/README.md

 ##Creating your JSON

-Flythrough is powered by an array of JSON objects within your own javascript file (in the sample below, this array is assigned to the variable name `frames`) .
+Flythrough is powered by an array of JSON objects defined in your javascript file (in the sample below, this array is assigned to the variable name `sampleJSON`).
 Each JSON object within the array corresponds to either a waypoint in your flythrough video, or an image that you'd like to display between waypoints. **Think of these as frames, for the purposes of this document.**

 ######Sample JSON